 Frightened and stressed meows and barks filled the waiting room of a shelter in Houston, Texas.
 A line formed and ran out the building of people with carriers and leashes in hand, but they were not there to adopt.
 Instead, the line was for owners who were there to surrender their pets.

-Harris County Animal Shelter in Houston, Texas, is over their max capacity of 200 after a surge of owner surrenders last week.
+Harris County Animal Shelter in Houston, Texas, is over its max capacity of 200 after a surge of owner surrenders.
 They currently have over 500 dogs and cats looking for loving homes, and sadly more owner surrenders are coming in daily.

 The shelter workers were devastated by all the pets coming in.
 They posted, “There is a 2 1/2 hr wait today to surrender an animal at Harris County Animal Shelter.
 That is how many animals we are receiving!”

 They went on to say, “If people can’t wait or don’t want to wait they tying them up to a tree and leaving or abandoning them in a box in our parking lot.
 We are now at 534 animals in care!
 There are 5-6 animals to a kennel.
 We need your support to maintain a 90% lifesaving rate.”